Illustration by Alyssa Kiefer

 Lesley Stahl, Correspondent, CBS 60 Minutes

 Lesley Stahl has worked at CBS News since 1972 when she covered the Watergate scandal, during the Nixon Administration.
 She was the CBS White House Correspondent during the Carter, Reagan and much of the George H. W. Bush years.
 From 1972-91 she also moderated Face the Nation on Sunday mornings.
 She has been at 60 Minutes since 1991.
 She has authored two books: Reporting Live and Becoming Grandma.
 She’s married to author and screenwriter Aaron Latham.
 They have a daughter and two granddaughters.
-Ms. Stahl developed the coronavirus in Spring 2020.
+Ms. Stahl developed COVID-19 in Spring 2020.

 D.L.
 Hughley, Comedian and Author

 D.L.
 Hughley is an astute and politically savvy standup comedian, author, and host of multiple network shows, including the “The D.L.
 Hughley Show” which is syndicated in over 60 cities in the U.S. Harper Collins recently released D.L.’s fourth book Surrender, White People.
 His two previous satirical titles Black Man, White House: An Oral History of the Obama Years and How Not to Get Shot…And Other Advice From White People, became New York Times bestsellers.
 D.L. also created and starred in the satirical documentary special for Comedy Central D.L.
 Hughley: The Endangered List, which was honored with the prestigious George Foster Peabody Award at the 72nd Annual Peabody Awards.
-D.L. developed the coronavirus in Summer 2020.
+D.L. developed COVID-19 in Summer 2020.

 Brian Stokes Mitchell, Tony Award-Winning Actor

 Tony Award-winner Brian Stokes Mitchell has been dubbed “the last leading man” by The New York Times.
 His career spans more than 40 years of television, film, Broadway, recordings and concerts.
 A passionate champion of the arts, Mr. Mitchell is the chairman of The Actors Fund, serves on the Board of Americans for The Arts and is a founding member of Black Theatre United.
-Mr. Mitchell contracted the coronavirus in March last year and later thrilled New Yorkers with his nightly acapella rendition of “The Impossible Dream” from his Upper West Side apartment window.
+Mr. Mitchell developed COVID-19 in March last year and later thrilled New Yorkers with his nightly acapella rendition of “The Impossible Dream” from his Upper West Side apartment window.

 Alyssa Milano, Actor and Activist

 Alyssa Milano is an actor, producer, host, activist, entrepreneur, humanitarian and New York Times best-selling author.
 In addition to starring in more than 20 films and numerous TV shows, Ms. Milano hosts a weekly podcast “Sorry Not Sorry” that tackles social, political and cultural issues.
 As an activist, Ms. Milano has advanced #MeToo that sparked a viral movement of women fighting against sexual harassment and assault, and she has been involved in TimesUp since its inception.
 For 15 years she has been a UNICEF National Ambassador, receiving its Spirit of Compassion Award.
 Her novel Hope: Project Middle School is a New York Times bestseller and the first in a multi-part series.
-Ms. Milano developed the coronavirus in Spring 2020.
+Ms. Milano developed COVID-19 in Spring 2020.

 Paula Green-Smith and Philip Hamilton